cliff-simpkins/dev-personas/Personas/Director.md

 - **SaaS**: Values flexibility, integration capabilities, and continuous deployment

 ---
-### License
+### Licensing and Attribution
-All material contained in this repository is published under [CC-BY-4.0 Licensing](https://creativecommons.org/licenses/by/4.0/deed.en).
+The personas in this repository are published under [CC-BY-4.0 Licensing](https://creativecommons.org/licenses/by/4.0/deed.en).

-### Image Attirbutions ##
+Images in this repository may be subject to additional licensing restrictions.
+- Images using photos were created in Canva.com using licensed stock photography
-Icons from Font Awesome - https://fontawesome.com/
+- Icons are from Font Awesome - https://fontawesome.com/